miloszmisiek/ci-p5-cutback/README.md

   - useRedirect hook,

 - Function `checkIfEmailInString` copied from [Stack Overflow](https://stackoverflow.com/questions/16424659/check-if-a-string-contains-an-email-address).

 - Box-shadow CSS code was copied from [getcssscan.com](https://getcssscan.com/css-box-shadow-examples).

 - The ripper surfer images comes from [freepik.com](https://www.freepik.com/free-vector/skeleton-surfing-board_13340175.htm#query=skeleton%20surfer&position=2&from_view=keyword)

 - The sign-up, sign-in and not found images comes from [pixaby.com](https://pixabay.com/)

 ## **Acknowledgments**

 1. My family for being my biggest supporters throughout the entire time!
-3. My mentor [Samantha Dartnall](https://www.linkedin.com/in/samantha-dartnall/) for guidance and support on the project.
+2. My mentor [Samantha Dartnall](https://www.linkedin.com/in/samantha-dartnall/) for guidance and support on the project.
-4. [Stack Overflow](https://stackoverflow.com/) community for the best bug-solving space ever created!
+3. [Stack Overflow](https://stackoverflow.com/) community for the best bug-solving space ever created!
+4. The Code Institute team for intensive, but most amazing time of my life I had learnig to code with you!

 [Back to contents](#contents)